 Learn how to unleash the full potential of the Turing Complete type system of TypeScript!

 Type-level TypeScript is an online course to take your TypeScript skills from intermediate to advanced.
 It will give you a solid understanding of the type system's fundamentals and guide you through its most advanced features.
-You will find everything you need to become a real TypeScript Pro — not only in-depth content, but also fun challenges to practice your new skills, like this one right here.
+You will find everything you need to become a TypeScript Expert — not only in-depth content, but also fun challenges to practice your new skills, like this one right here.

 Let's see if you can solve it!

 Over the years, the type system of TypeScript has grown from basic type annotations to a large and complex programming language.
-If you have ever looked into the code of an open source library you may have found types that looked intimidating and foreign, like some esoteric language coming from another planet.
+If you have ever looked into the code of an open-source library you may have found types that looked intimidating and foreign, like some esoteric language coming from another planet.
 Library code often needs to be much more abstract than the code we are used to writing; that's why it makes extensive usage of advanced TypeScript features such as Generics, Conditional Types, Mapped Types or even Recursive Types.
 I personally learned these concepts while working on TS-Pattern, an open-source library that has the particularity of being extremely hard to type.
 In this course, I hope to share what I've learned by reading too much source code and tinkering for hundreds of hours with the type system.

 Types are awesome for many reasons: